Poland in July: tips for making the most of your summer in Poland

 The western part of the Polish Baltic coast: the town of Świnoujście

 Świnoujście is located on the northwestern edge of Poland, right on the border with Germany.
-The town comprises 44 islands, three of which are inhabited.
+The city comprises 44 islands, with three of them inhabited.

-The beach in Świnoujście is 10 kilometers long (4 km on the Uznam island and 6 km on the Wolin island).
-In summer, the waters of the Baltic Sea near Świnoujście are the warmest on the Polish coast
+The beach in Świnoujście is 10 kilometers long (4 km on Uznam Island and 6 km on Wolin Island).
+In summer, the waters of the Baltic Sea near Świnoujście are the warmest on the Polish coast.

-The Słowiński National Park – mobile sand dunes, lakes, wetlands, and forests by the sea
+The Słowiński National Park – mobile dunes, lakes, wetlands, and forests by the sea

-Słowiński National Park (Słowiński Park Narodowy) is located in the Pomeranian Province, in the central part of the Polish sea coast, 100 km from the city of Gdańsk.
-The most popular tourist destinations within the Park include Rowy, Łeba, Smołdzino
+Słowiński National Park (Słowiński Park Narodowy) is located in the Pomeranian Province, in the central part of the Polish Sea coast, 100 km from the city of Gdańsk.
+The most popular tourist destinations within the Park include Rowy, Łeba, and Smołdzino.

-The biggest attraction of the Park, unique in Europe, is the desert dune landscape.
-The mobile dunes are huge – they can reach a height of over 30 meters.
+The park’s biggest attraction, unique in Europe, is its desert dune landscape.
+The mobile dunes are enormous – they can reach a height of over 30 meters.
 The dunes, constantly moving, change the landscape, covering trees and paths with sand.

 The Słowiński National Park is one of 11 UNESCO biosphere reserves in Poland.